Skillsville: Episodes

+Cora steps into the role of a video game designer—just like her mom—and learns that the key to a great game is making it challenging enough to keep players engaged and having fun.

 Broadcast

 The series premiered on March 3, 2025, on PBS Kids.
+After airing 18 episodes, PBS dropped the series on January 31, 2026.
+Beginning February 1, 2026, American Public Television began national distribution to local public television stations, and episodes were released on YouTube.

 Cancellation

 Two months following the broadcast premiere, production was abruptly halted in May 2025 due to the termination of the Ready To Learn grant, which had been providing major financial support (upwards of $4.6 million) for the development of the series since 2020.
-Skillsville project director, Momoko Hayakawa, indicated 22 episodes were still in production and nearing completion when the TPT staff was furloughed.
-The series had already released ten episodes on PBS Kids, which continue to air in reruns; a further five episodes premiered in the summer.
+After the release of the first 10 episodes, Skillsville project director, Momoko Hayakawa, indicated 20 episodes were still in production and nearing completion when the TPT staff was furloughed.
+8 of the episodes were subsequently completed during the original PBS Kids run and broadcast on the PBS Kids channel in the summer and winter of that year; the last 12 were presented on local PBS and other public TV stations through American Public Television in 2026, with their broadcast premieres on KLCS's kids subchannel.

 Multimedia programs

 In addition to the television series, the Skillsville "Innovation Program" includes summer camps and "pop up events" for community engagement with children and their families.
 These hands-on activities focus on the same life skills and career exploration topics from the show with the goal of helping children succeed in their future careers.